koochyrat/SteamVRFrustumAdjust/README.md

 # SteamVRFrustumAdjust
 For canted headsets like Pimax, calculate proper culling matrix to avoid objects being culled too early at far edges in Unity.
 Prevents objects popping in and out of view.

 It is a general fix for all headsets with canted displays in non-parallel projection mode.
-The cause is that Unity calculates the projection and culling matrices without accounting for the eye rotation angle, causing it to come up 20 degrees short in the case of Pimax.
+The cause is that Unity calculates the culling matrices without accounting for the eye rotation angle, causing it to come up 20 degrees short in the case of Pimax.

-See linked thread here as well: https://community.openmr.ai/t/this-is-what-vr-game-developers-need-to-add-to-remove-clipping-culling-in-peripheral-view-on-pimax/26544/11
+In addition, due to the canting, the vertical FOV is not constant and actually increases towards the outer edges.
+See https://risa2000.github.io/vrdocs/docs/hmd_fov_calculation.html for explanation.
+This increased vertical FOV needs to be accounted for in calculating the culling matrix otherwise premature culling will happen at the top/bottom corners near the outer edges as well.

+Additional files are included in this repository where all the math stuff was done to derive the vertical culling FOV.

 Special thanks to risa2000 for help https://risa2000.github.io/hmdgdb/